Artin group injection in the Hecke algebra for right-angled groups: Acknowledgements

 \section{Acknowledgements}

 I am grateful to Francesco Brenti and Nicol\'as Libedinsky for their useful suggestions.
 In particular, the existence and the importance of the main problem investigated here was pointed out to me by Prof. Libedinsky.
+I also want to thank Matthieu Calvez for some remarks.